Skip to main content

 Validation

-All CAIP-10 strings are validated and normalized at the route boundary.
-Mixed-case input is accepted; the address is lowercased server-side before downstream processing.
-So eip155:1:0xABCDEF... and eip155:1:0xabcdef... are equivalent for lookup but you will always receive the lowercase form in responses.
+All CAIP-10 strings are validated and normalized.
+Mixed-case input is accepted; the address is lowercased, so eip155:1:0xABCDEF... and eip155:1:0xabcdef... are equivalent for lookup but you will always receive the lowercase form in responses.

 CAIP-19 for Assets